 The first and most helpful piece of advice I can give you for this particular situation of how to share friends with an ex is one that will come to play often in your life, and it’s probably harder to implement than anything else I will say here today: You must accept that you cannot control every person’s opinion of you.

 That fact goes beyond controlling other people’s behavior, which is also true.
 No, you cannot dictate what Jocelyn says about you, or to whom (her behavior).
 You can only work on how much you worry about others’ perception of you based on what she says or based on their simple knowledge that the two of you are no longer friends.

 There are two ways to let go of that worry:

-1. Keep treating your friends well and do not say anything unkind about Jocelyn.
-If the subject of Jocelyn comes up, I think it’s fine to say, “We haven’t spoken in a while.”
+Keep treating your friends well, and if the subject of Jocelyn comes up, I think it’s fine to say, “We haven’t spoken in a while.”
 If someone asks you directly whether the two of you are no longer friends, I’d say, “Unfortunately we’re not, but I hope you understand that I don’t want to get into the details.”
 This way you’re being honest, but you’re also showing that you’re not going to bring the group into the issue between the two of you.
 This is the part you can control.
 You get to dictate how you act and not getting people to take sides is the classy route to take.